DoNguyenHung/CS-T680-Final-Project/readme.md

 In order to run the project, you can go to the makefile and run every single command in order from top to bottom.
 This includes building the containers, running them using docker compose, loading the cache, and testing out any of the voter and poll methods.
 Finally, there are the vote methods to look for intra-API dependencies.

+You can view cache as you run by using this link: http://localhost:8001/redis-stack/browser

 In other words, for example, run the make commands in the following order:

 ```